-Joining a research project is not like registering for a class.
-Instead, it is much more like finding a job.
-While our Center does not directly place students into projects with faculty, we do offer resources to help students navigate the process of finding research projects and faculty to work with.
-All students interested in research should attend our “Getting into Research & SRP-99” workshops.
-These workshops are led by experienced Graduate Student Mentors and are offered multiple times each quarter throughout the year.
+Joining a research lab is less like registering for a class and more like finding a job.
+While our Center does not directly place students into research labs/groups, we do offer resources to help students navigate the process of finding faculty to work with.
+We strongly encourage all students interested in research to attend our “Getting into Research” workshop.
+These workshops are led by our experienced Graduate Student Mentors and are offered multiple times each quarter.
 Click here to find an upcoming workshop.

 STEP 1.
 IDENTIFY YOUR RESEARCH INTERESTS

 Getting involved in research is an important decision that will shape your undergraduate experience.
 The right research experience can greatly enhance your education and further your preparation for industry, business, and graduate/professional school.
-UCLA is a world-class research institution with over a thousand faculty performing original research across all disciplines and you are not restricted to working with faculty only in your home department or major.
+UCLA is a world-class research institution with over a thousand faculty performing original research across all disciplines.
+While students commonly do research with faculty in their home department or a closely related department, students may work with faculty in any of UCLA’s 150+ academic departments.

 You should first consider what type of research you are interested in pursuing.
-Make a list of subjects and topics that interest you and that you would want to commit time to exploring.
-Review courses you have previously taken, revisit assigned readings, and talk to your TA’s and professors about your interests and what type of work is currently being done in those fields.
+Make a list of subjects and topics that interest you and that you would want to commit time to.
+Review courses you have previously taken, revisit assigned readings, and talk to your professors and TAs about your interests and what type of work is currently being done in those fields.

 STEP 2.
-MAKE A LIST OF 5-10 POTENTIAL FACULTY & OPPORTUNITIES
+MAKE A LIST OF FACULTY TO CONTACT & RESEARCH OPPORTUNITIES TO APPLY TO

-Once you have an idea of the area in which you would like to do research, you should compile a list of at least 5-10 potential faculty and research opportunities from the following resources:
+Once you have an idea of the area in which you would like to do research, you should compile a list of at least 5-10 faculty members to contact and research opportunities to apply to from the following resources:

 - Department Websites: Visit the department websites relevant to the subjects and fields of interest you identified.
-Each department website has a faculty directory with more information about their lab’s current research.
-Some faculty have independent lab websites with in-depth information about their current research goals and recently published papers.
-Record their contact information.
+Each department website has a faculty directory listing all current faculty in the department and a short blurb about their research.
+Most websites have faculty profiles with their contact info and more about their research.
+Some faculty also have lab websites with in-depth information about their current research and recently published papers.
+When you find a faculty member whose research interests you, record their contact information.
 Explore departments in the:

-- Undergraduate Research Portal: Undergraduate Research Portal can be found on MyUCLA under the “Academics” tab.
-This is a platform where faculty from across campus post research opportunities they are actively recruiting for.
+- Undergraduate Research Portal: The Undergraduate Research Portal can be found on MyUCLA under the “Academics” tab.
+This is a platform where faculty from across campus post research opportunities they are actively recruiting student researchers for.
 The opportunities posted here are not comprehensive of all opportunities at UCLA so do not be discouraged if you don’t see a listing that interests you.
-Record the contact information and application instructions.

 STEP 3.
 CONTACT FACULTY & APPLY TO RESEARCH OPPORTUNITIES

-If you have identified a research opportunity on the Undergraduate Research Portal, follow the application instructions in the posting.
+If you have identified a research opportunity on the Undergraduate Research Portal, follow the application instructions in the listing.

 - Introduce yourself